DiceDB/docs/src/content/docs/commands/LPOP.md

 ---
 title: LPOP
-description: Documentation for the Redis command LPOP
+description: Documentation for the DiceDB command LPOP
 ---

-# DiceDB Command: LPOP

-## Overview

 The `LPOP` command is used to remove and return the first element of a list stored at a specified key in DiceDB.
 This command is useful for implementing queue-like structures where elements are processed in a First-In-First-Out (FIFO) order.